macintux/emup/README.md

 `results`, whose value is a list of entries, while the older `/find` APIs return just a list of entries with no `meta` or `results` key wrappers.

+And making it worse, the old API results don't maintain any concept of a cursor, so if you have 201 results, the default (and maximum) page size (200) will give you all but 1, and the next URL that the API returns to grab the last one will also return 200 results; it's up to the API client to filter out the duplicates.

+I have implemented a simple `next_page` function to take the URL and return more results, but I don't have a good solution for removing duplicates at the moment.